avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: CholeraToxin.jpg
   :width: 450

-  Cholera toxin (Ctx) consists of one CtxA subunit bound to five CtxB subunits.
+  Cholera toxin (Ctx) is a protein complex that consists of one CtxA subunit bound to five CtxB subunits.
 This image shows the structure of the CtxB pentamer.
 Image credit: Wikipedia user Astrojan.

 Note that *V. cholerae* is not the only pathogen that can cause acute watery diarrhoea; similar symptoms also be caused by other bacteria such as enterotoxigenic *E. coli* (ETEC).